 The Ponte di Rialto Bridge is the oldest and probably the most famous in Venice and spans across the width of the Grand Canal.
-It is lined with tourist shops so is a great place to grab a memento or present to take back home and is a great place to watch the gondolas skim across the water.
+It is lined with tourist shops so is a great place to grab a memento or present to take back home.
+It's an ideal spot to watch the gondolas skim across the water.

 Across Venice the main core of activity can be found around its bustling market squares.
-The Rialto markets in Piazza Rialto are where you can find fresh fruit, vegetables and fish or else admire the colourful stalls.
-The Piazza San Marco is also a busy town square; it is famously a hub for pigeons which only add to the charm of the square which is lined with shops and cafes and comes alive at night when the columns and archways surrounding the square are lit up.
+The Rialto markets in Piazza Rialto are where you can find fresh fruit, vegetables and fish whilst admiring the colourful stalls.
+The Piazza San Marco is also a busy town square, famously a hub for pigeons which only adds to the charm.
+The square which is lined with shops and cafes and comes alive at night when the columns and archways surrounding it are lit up.

-The best way to see the city in one go is to take a gondola ride along the Grand Canal, from here your guide will point out to you all of the major landmarks and provide you with local knowledge to make your trip a little more unique.
+The best way to see the city in one go is to take a gondola ride along the Grand Canal.
+Your guide will point out to you all of the major landmarks and provide you with local knowledge to make your trip a little more unique.

 Fun Seekers in Venice

-Venice holds many carnivals and festivals throughout the year.
-Venice International Film Festival takes place every year between August and September.
+Venice holds many carnivals and festivals throughout the year including the Venice International Film Festival which takes place between August and September.
 It is a great time to celebrity spot and catch screenings of the latest blockbusters to hit the screens at the famous Palazzo del Cinema.

-Venice Carnival takes place every February and at this time Venice becomes even more alive as the streets are filled with people in costumes and Venetian masks.
-There are shows and music and many refreshment stalls where you can get mulled wine, local Bellini cocktails and a local speciality, Fritelle.
+Venice Carnival takes place every February and at the city comes more alive as the streets are filled with people in costumes and Venetian masks.
+There are shows, music and many refreshment stalls where you can get mulled wine, local Bellini cocktails and local speciality fritelle.

 If you venture out of Venice and into the surrounding areas you will find activities to satisfy those of you who prefer even more action.
 Trips and tours to the Dolomite Mountains are run everyday where you can go hiking and mountain climbing.
-Also visit Lake Garda which is set in some magnificent scenery and where you will be able to try your hand at sailing, rafting, diving, waterskiing and many more.
+Visit Lake Garda, set in some magnificent scenery, where you will be able to try your hand at sailing, rafting, diving, waterskiing and much more.

-"Vino" is almost more popular than water in San Marco so a popular activity is to take a tour and go wine tasting.
-There are a number of facilities in the area to do this and you have a choice of taking a private tour or going with other visitors and sitting down to a meal afterwards which is of course accompanied by a selection of fine Italian wines.
+"Vino" is almost more popular than water in San Marco so a great activity is to take a tour and go wine tasting.
+There are a number of facilities in the area to do this and you have a choice of taking a private tour or going with other visitors and sitting down to a meal afterwards, which of course is accompanied by a selection of fine Italian wines.

 There isn't much of a conventional nightlife in Venice in the way of nightclubs and parties but there are plenty of trendy bars and restaurants where you can spend your evenings.
 Centrale in San Marco is a fashionable late night restaurant and lounge bar for a relaxing yet contemporary evening and La Mascareta, a wine bar has a vast choice of wines to choose from so there is always something to tempt every palate.